-- difficulties and lagging seriously behind the delivery schedule (see Sect.
-9).
-Coming from a workplace located in the same high-tech area and with an intimate knowledge of US law and business practice, Baron was the ideal person to resolve the issue.
-Under his guidance the transmitter was finally delivered in 1984 and all remaining business dealings with Aydin terminated. - 490 In 1985 the Director's chair was filled by Jürgen Röttger of MPI-Lindau.
-Röttger had a solid background in middle atmosphere physics and MST radar.
-He was no newcomer to EISCAT he had already served as ADS under Baron between 1982 and 1984 and then left for a short sejour at Arecibo, from where he was recalled.
+In 1985 the director's chair was filled by Jürgen Röttger of MPI Lindau.
+Röttger had a solid background in middle atmosphere physics and MST (mesosphere-stratospheretroposphere) radar.
+He was no newcomer to EISCAT - he had already served as ADS under Baron between 1982 and 1984 and then left for a short stay at Arecibo, from where he was recalled.
 He took over an EISCAT that had started to function reasonably well and led it through an extremely productive period, including the design and construction phase of the Svalbard radar (ESR) project and culminating in the commissioning and inauguration of the ESR in 1996.
-He was an extremely committed leader who took a deep personal interest in almost all aspects of the Association's work and eventually came to be the longest serving Director, leaving in 1997 after eleven years in position.
-His personal scientific interests manifested themselves in an increased emphasis on the development and operation of experiments optimised for mesosphere observations, with the long series of observations of polar mesospheric summer echoes (PMSE) perhaps the most important contribution. - History then repeated itself Röttger was succeeded as Director by Tauno Turunen, who had been ADS from 1984 to 1987 and devised, programmed and tested the series of GEN-programs that came to be templates for nearly all EISCAT experiments for more than ten years.
+He was an extremely committed leader, who took a deep personal interest in almost all aspects of the association's work and eventually came to be the longest serving Director, leaving in 1997 after 11 years in position.
+His personal scientific interests manifested themselves in an increased emphasis on the development and operation of experiments optimised for mesosphere observations, with the long series of observations of polar mesospheric summer echoes (PMSEs) perhaps the most important contribution.

+History then repeated itself - Röttger was succeeded as director by Tauno Turunen, who had been ADS from 1984 to 1987 and devised, programmed and tested the series of GEN programmes that came to be templates for nearly all EIS-CAT experiments for more than 10 years.
 Turunen's professional affiliation was with the Sodankylä Geophysical Observatory.
 He was primarily a hardware man with a background in ionosonde technology and radar coding and had been involved with the initial setting up of the Sodankylä UHF site.
 He had also served on different committees in an expert capacity.
-During his time as Director, he oversaw the completion of the ESR 46-m antenna project and supervised a major rehabilitation of the mainland systems, which out of necessity had not been fully maintained during the ESR buildup phase.
-He also continued his experiment design work, making full use of the new signal processing capabilities introduced as part of this process. - When the IRF in 1999 began a major rebuilding project, the wing containing the HQ offices was targeted for demolishing.
-After a crash investigation of different alternatives the whole HQ operation moved into rented office spaces in the center of Kiruna town, where it remained until 2007.
+During his time as director, he oversaw the completion of the ESR 42 m antenna project and supervised a major rehabilitation of the mainland systems, which out of necessity had not been fully maintained during the ESR build-up phase.
+He also continued his experiment design work, making full use of the new signal processing capabilities introduced as part of this process.

+When the IRF in 1999 began a major rebuilding project, the wing containing the HQ offices was targeted for demolition.
+After a crash investigation of different alternatives, the whole HQ operation moved into rented office spaces in the town centre of Kiruna, where it remained until 2007.
 Turunen thus came to spend most of his term in these new surroundings.
-He left EISCAT in 2002 and was succeeded by Tony van Eyken, who had been selected to lead the Association into what could perhaps be termed the "harvest season".
-But that is a different story which is not addressed here.
+He left EISCAT in 2002 and was succeeded by Tony van Eyken, who had been selected to lead the association into what could perhaps be termed the "Svalbard radar harvest season".
+But that is a different story, which is not addressed here.

-525 8.
-The UHF system
+9 The UHF system

-Looking back through the earliest documentation, it is obvious that the Steering Group was convinced of the feasibility of the UHF system very early on through contacts to industry and already operating ISR systems.
+Looking back through the earliest documentation, it is obvious that the steering group was convinced of the feasibility of the UHF system very early on through contacts to industry and already operating ISR systems.
 The Yellow Book contains a highly technical description of the proposed transmitter, based on a feasibility study for the St. Santin radar and complemented by a detailed costing; the actual transmitter was largely patterned on this proposal.
 A detailed description of the antenna and receiver system planned at the time is also presented there, but this was of course superseded by the later decision to go for fully steerable antennas at all sites.